 This does not preclude that other frequency bands may be specified for NB-IoT NTN in the future.
+WRC-27 agenda item 1.12 addresses such use and could result in additional spectrum for such use allocated by WRC-27.
+These matters are to be discussed under the RSPG Opinion on WRC-27.
 Due to channels not being able to be shared in 3GPP standard, frequency allocation is needed.
-For this purpose, 1MHz x 1MHz in the S-Band is already sufficient.
+For this purpose, 2x 1MHz in the S-Band is already sufficient.

-Also, for wideband M2M applications in the future, several MHz bandwidth could be facilitated.
+Also, for wideband M2M applications in the future, several MHz bandwidths could be facilitated.